-The shape of your newborn baby’s head depends on the position your baby was in during labour.
+The shape of your newborn baby’s head depends on the position your baby was in during labor.

 Babies who are born anterior are more likely to have a ‘conehead’ shape.

 Infants who are anterior-positioned are born with their faces against the mother’s back.
-This is the optimal position for birth as it allows for the most moulding of the head.
+This is the optimal position for birth as it allows for the most molding of the head.

-Although this moulding can look quite dramatic it usually resolves within several hours after birth.
+Although this molding can look quite dramatic it usually resolves within several hours after birth.
 By 24 hours of age, your sweet baby’s head shape will appear more normal.

 Infants who are born breech (bum or feet first) or posterior have different head shapes than vertex (head-first) and anterior-positioned babies.